migueldesarrollosoftware/gittst/README.md

     filter case example:
         1. price=initprice-endprice         // by price range by hardware cost
 ```
-- manufactur_model #enter manufacturer and its selected models to filter hardware by 'Manufacturer and baseModelName'
+- manufacturers_model #enter manufacturer and its selected models to filter hardware by 'Manufacturer and baseModelName'
 ```
     notes:
         - to separate manufacturer use "-"